 Butler requires that no evidence be tampered with or suppressed.
 The advocate of virtue and piety, which Butler saw himself as, must consider the whole course and constitution of nature, and especially the workings of human nature.
 The facts or appearances to which we are privy are what they are and should be displayed as such.
 Butler prefers to present readers with premises only letting them draw their own conclusions.
 In a forensic context, the word ‘action’ refers to the contemplated action that the respective advocates are supporting or opposing.
 One who wishes to “push for” an action ought to present evidence and argumentation (or be represented by someone who can present the case in full as a cumulative case or narrative).
 Our question, then, is how best to continue the narrative.

 There are those today who think it is wise to deny what they call, with a tone of derision, the Grand Narrative.
 It may be too late for the post-modern.
 Remember when Christian Science was said to deny physical illness?
 Or the Shakers denied sex?
 So too, you can deny the Grand Narrative all you want, such foolishness is protected speech.
 And you can cover yourself against the charge of not caring about truth (or truth seeking) by claiming there is no truth.
 The fault is in the practicalities.
 Refusing some medical treatments makes less likely your chance of survival.
 Abstaining from sex decreases your chance (mother or father) of passing on wisdom to the kids.
 So too, if there is no common, received, really grand narrative, then there is no point or purpose to living, no language to express our misery, and no way of buying or selling in the marketplace of ideas.
 Things are what they are and will be what they will be regardless of our preferences or protestations.
 We have but one thing to do in this life, to be virtuous and pious, that is to love God, to love the created world, to live ourselves and to love our neighbors.
-We should take care not to overstate to the potential for conflict among these principles.
+We should take care not to overstate the potential for conflict among these principles.
 Much of Western philosophy turns on getting clear about the relationship between duty and interest, between virtue and happiness.
 Whatever genuine conflicts remain can be settled, if at all, by appeal to conscience and reason.
 For the theist, conscience and reason are as much from God as nature.
 For the teleologist (one who believes in final causes) unity of origin and intent implies unity of aim and end.
 To be effective, conscience must be informed and educated.
 The formation of conscience results from work in all the sciences, but for the religious, the preeminent source of illumination is, of course, sacred scripture.
 Butler put his finger on exactly where the line should be draw.
 We must clear the workspace of anything distractive and concentrate on reading the evidence before us.
 Such reading requires paying close attention to all sources such as nature, art, our own inner natures, and the scriptures.
 When the devout study scripture, they should remain open to all issues of authenticity of the text and its canonical status, and to all issues of interpretation in translation, in commentary, in illustration, and in preaching.